Comic Browser:

 The Day That Ant-Man Failed!

-Tales to Astonish #40 Synopsis by Peter Silvestro
+Tales to Astonish #40 synopsis by Peter Silvestro

 The city is experiencing a wave of hijackings of armored cars, the guards unharmed but their memories wiped of the robbery details.
 Howard Mitchell, head of the company whose trucks are being targeted, berates the police for their lack of progress and demands that Ant-Man be called in.
 Ants overhear this conversation and relay the message to Hank Pym who dons his Ant-Man suit, shrinks in size and catapults himself to Mitchell’s office.
 Ant-Man suggest a trap for the Hijacker: announce a big shipment for the next day and Ant-Man will accompany it with his ants….